formazione/pa-driver-tests/README.md

+# What has been added to this fork

+In the tests directory you can find a file called file_generator2.py that allows you to choosea text file that can become a test in html with this pennsylvania driver test modified.

 # Pennsylvania Driver Tests
 Pennsylvania Driver Tests is a tool created to help aid those studying the Pennsylvania Driver's Manual, by providing free online exercises for testing your driver knowledge.
 The tests are based on the ones provided in the PennDOT driver's manual, allowing you to quickly review after each chapter without having to check your answers by hand.
 It can be used online or offline depending on your needs.
 Choose one of the links below to begin testing what you've learned!